nuzcraft/broughlike/README.md

     2. verify if 'won' is true, new run is pushed to
     3. verify if 'won' is false, the previous score is added back to the list

+### map.js

+1. inBounds
+    1. check in bounds as well as out of bounds in all directions
+2. getTile
+    1. if inbounds, check that it returns the necessary tile
+    2. if out of bounds, check that it returns a wall tile

+### monster.js

+1. heal
+    1. verify that healing to less than max hp heals that amount
+    2. verify that healing at max hp heals to max hp
+    3. verify that healing past max hp heals to max hp
+2. update
+    1. verify teleport counter is decremented
+    2. verify if stunned, stunned is updated to false, returns
+    3. verify if teleport count > 0, stunned is updated to false, returns
+    4. verify if neither stunned nor teleport counter, doStuff() is called
+3. doStuff
+    1. if neighbors are all walls or monsters, do nothing
+    2. if there is an available space, tryMove to that space is called

 ## Tech Debt